 All courses meeting this requirement will be so designated on the online Course Schedule.

 (4) Upper-Level Writing Requirement: Per Law School Rule 3.11.1 and ABA Standard 303(a)(2), J.D. candidates have an “Upper-level Writing Requirement” and are required to complete one rigorous, faculty-supervised writing experience subsequent to the completion of the First-Year Program.
 Curricular activities that may meet this requirement will be designated by the Dean and are denoted in the Notes column of the Law School's online course schedule with “LW.”
 Students, however, are urged to check with the course instructor to ensure that they will indeed be able to fulfill the Upper-level Writing Requirement in the course, and to understand what must be done in the class in order to fulfill the requirement.
-To satisfy the requirement, a student must complete a writing project that included each of the following: (1) at least 15 pages (double-spaced) of written work; (2) submission of a draft on which the instructor provided feedback on the writing (as opposed to the substantive content); and (3) the instructor's feedback was provided in time for the feedback to be incorporated into the final product.
-The Upper-Level Writing Requirement form must be submitted to the law school registrar by every student, indicating the manner in which the student meets this requirement.
+To satisfy the requirement, a student must complete a writing project that included each of the following: (1) at least 20 pages (double-spaced) of written work; (2) submission of a draft on which the instructor provided feedback on the writing (and not merely on the substantive content); and (3) the instructor's feedback was provided in time for the feedback to be incorporated into the final product.
+The Upper-Level Writing Requirement form must be submitted to the Law School Registrar by every student, indicating the manner in which the student meets this requirement.
 Note: this requirement may not be met simultaneously by a student in the same course in which the student is fulfilling the requirements of either the "Experiential Course Requirement/Skills Requirement" or the "Professional Responsibilities Requirement".

 Please note that the JD & Diploma Privilege Worksheets located at the end of this chapter are useful for keeping track of both your J.D. degree and Diploma Privilege requirements.